-The terminal manager operations available on a VX 675 terminal can be divided into the following two categories or types:
+The terminal manager operations available on a VX 680 terminal can be divided into the following two categories or types:

 - Local operations address a stand-alone terminal and do not require communication or data transfers between the terminal and another terminal or computer.
-Perform local Verix Terminal Manager operations to configure, test, and display information about the terminal. - Remote operations require communication between the terminal and a host computer (or another terminal) over a cable connection.
-Perform remote Verix Terminal Manager operations to download application software to the terminal, upload software from one terminal to another, or download using a service dongle from VeriCentre or from another download host.
+Perform local Verix Terminal Manager operations to configure, test, and display information about the terminal. - Remote operations require communication between the terminal and a host computer (or another terminal) over a telephone line or a cable connection.
+Perform remote Verix Terminal Manager operations to download application software to the terminal, upload software from one terminal to another, or download over the phone line using a modem dongle from VeriCentre or from another download host.

 This chapter contains descriptions on how to perform local Verix Terminal Manager operations.
-For information on performing remote operations, such as downloads, refer to the Performing Downloads section.
+For information on performing remote operations, such as downloads, refer to Performing Downloads for more information.